24 FAQs about cohabitation and cohabitation agreements.

 24. Is there any advantage to registering a civil partnership?

-Only same-sex couples can register a civil partnership.
-This gives them similar rights and responsibilities to those of a married couple.
+A civil partnership gives similar rights and responsibilities to those of a married couple.
 For example, civil partners have a duty to provide reasonable maintenance for their partner (and any children).
 They are also treated in a similar way regarding benefits, pensions and so on.